nawwardiab/auth-service-backend-go/DECISIONS.md

 - Pros: Fast, compiled, strong typing
 - Cons: less ecosystem than Node.js, (it required higher entrypoint with complex documentation/steeper learning curve)

-**What I'd do differently:** [e.g., If starting fresh for this company, I'd use NestJS/TypeScript to match their stack, but the architectural patterns transfer directly]
+**What I'd do differently:** I'm not sure I'd do things differently, I had to re-learn how I learn, jumped in deep cold water with no previous experience in the stack.
+I had to learn multiple things simultaneously (Go, PostgreSQL/SQL, low-level code concepts, code reviews and ownership, Docker, Makefile)

 ---